Transport-for-the-North/NorMITs-Demand/README.md

 - When reading in pickled files, the `__version__` attribute will now be checked (if it exists).
 It will be compared to the version of the code being run.
 If different, a warning will be raised.
-- Awaiting Tram integratiobefore updating to next version...
+- Awaiting Tram integration before updating to next version...